 This sub-section encompasses the south-west area, south-west of the mineral farmland at Leitra.
 This section is further divided into two main sections by a railway and a smaller mineral island.
-Nearly all of this area is in active peat production and is dominated by bare peat, although there are some sections that are revegetating.
-The main vegetation types include a mosaic of Poor Fen (pJeff), dry grassland (gCal) and scrub (eBir) that is recolonising over a low ridge in the southern section.
+Nearly all of this area was in active peat production until recently and is dominated by pioneer vegetation with some bare peat.
+The main vegetation types include a mosaic of Poor Fen (pJeff), dry grassland (gCal) and scrub (eBir) that is re-colonising over a low ridge in the southern section.
 This whole area is somewhat higher than the rest of the site.
 Minor communities include patches of Common Reed (pPhrag), Reedmace appearing in the drains (pThyph) and small patches of disturbed/pioneer vegetation (DisCF).
 The highest part of the ridge that underlies the cutaway in the southern section is developing some Dry Heath with Heather.